PUT YOUR BODY

 Look for something positive in each day, even if some days you have to look a little harder

 294 Doncaster Road

 Balwyn North Vic 3104

 Sue Mickelburough, Registered Myotherapist

-Sue has been practising as a Myotherapist for 11 years and over this time has loved helping patients achieve their health and wellbeing goals.
+Sue has been practising as a Myotherapist over 14 years and over this time has loved helping patients achieve their muscle health and wellbeing goals.

-She has spent her career working alongside other modalities such as Chiropractors, Dieticians, Psychologists, Exercise Physiologists and Speech Pathologists.
-This has given her a solid foundation of working in a team of allied health professionals, bringing a holistic approach to our patients that entrust their wellbeing and health goals to us.
+She has spent her career working alongside other modalities such as Chiropractors, Dieticians/Nutritionalists, Psychologists, Exercise Physiologists and Speech Pathologists.
+This has given her a solid foundation of working in a team of allied health professionals, bringing a holistic approach to our patients that entrust their wellbeing and health goals to MyoRevive Myotherapy.

 Sue enjoys working with patients of all ages and from all walks of life.
-She understands that every body is different, and during her treatments will incorporate a range of techniques best suited to each individual, including, soft & deep tissue work, dry needling, myo-fascial release, mobility techniques, cupping, and advice for at-home care.
+She understands that every body is different, and during her treatments will incorporate a range of techniques best suited to each individual, including, Soft & Deep Tissue Massage, Dry Needling, Myo-fascial Release, MET, Mobilisation of Joints, Cupping, and Exercise Prescription for at-home care.

 "Prevention is better than cure"